Automate Wikipedia Data Extraction & Summarization with n8n & Google Gemini

 Deployment Guide

-Yes, the summarization node uses advanced chunking to process large text inputs effectively.
+Yes.
+The summarization node uses advanced chunking to manage big text inputs effectively.

-All credentials and data flow within your n8n instance.
-Use encrypted credentials and secure your webhook endpoints for best practices.
+All data passes inside the n8n instance securely.
+Use encrypted API keys and protect webhook URLs for best practices.

-Yes, Bright Data and Google Gemini APIs have usage limits and costs depending on your plan.
+Yes.
+Both Bright Data and Google Gemini APIs have usage costs and limits based on subscription plans.

 Promoted by BULDRR AI